vSsongv/vSsongv/README.md

 ### 👋 Hi, I’m Ssong.
 Frontend Developer.
-💻 I want to be a progressional Developer :)
+💻 I want to be a professional Developer :)

 💎 I'm focusing on Web Accessibility!